 This is a mom who’s poured out her blood, sweat, and tears over the last several months to do anything she can to pull him into interacting with her, and now that he is, she’s elated.
 But…. she still doesn’t hear that magical word, that word we all wait with baited breath to hear from our sweet, little babies – “Mama.”

 On our show today, we gave Annette a couple of different ways to work on how to help him learn to call her Mama, but before we get into that, let’s review what could be going on.
 (Let me say that I didn’t explore all of these with Annette on air, and I haven’t had the pleasure of meeting her cute little boy, so I don’t know with any certainty why her particular son isn’t doing this yet.
 However, it is not uncommon for children with language delays to struggle with learning to say “Mama” for several different reasons.
 I’m going to discuss the possibilities of why he’s not doing it yet, and hopefully give you some ideas so that you can work on these at home with your child who may not yet be saying this wonderful word.

 Sometimes it’s because this word has not been presented to him in the same way that he learns all of his other words.Since his mother is likely doing most of the teaching, it’s hard for her to label herself in a way that makes sense to him.
 When she’s teaching him names for other things, she’s repeating the word many times, holding up the object, or pointing to it so he gets what she’s talking about.
 She may even have him “ask” for it so that she knows he’s made the connection between the word and the actual object or event.
 This is kinda’ hard to do with yourself!
 Even though a mother is likely saying “mama” in context all day long (“Give it to Mama.”
 “Do you want Mama?”
 “Where’s Mama – Here I am!”), it’s just not the same for him as when his primary language labeler says it, shows it, and does it in the way that she teaches everything else.

 Solution – Use very specific activities to teach him to conceptualize or learn this as your label/name.
-Ideas you can try at home:
+Ideas you can try at home.

 1.Play the “Mama “game.

-After calling for mom in this way several times, Mama excitedly jumps out from her hiding place with a big smile and shouts,”Mama!”
+After calling for mom in this way several times, Mama excitedly jumps out from her hiding place with a big smile and shouts,”Mama!
+Here’s Mama!
+Mama!”
 We all laugh and smile and hug and tickle so that it’s very clear that this is a fun game that we all want to play again.
 Then we play it again.
 And again.
 And again, until I think he’s ready to begin to try to imitate “Mama” when I model this.
 If he even hints that he’s trying to say this on his own, I ask Mom to pop up with the biggest reaction she can muster so that he links his action (saying the word) with her return.

 2. Play the “name” game for everyone at home.